 It's good to know, but it might not make a difference.

-Apparently, some some element of Antifa issued an anti-anti-ICE threat before the shooting.
+Apparently, some element of Antifa issued an anti-ICE threat before the shooting.

-But since Antifa is not really a fully organized entity, I don't think it means much that uh you know, one Antifa person says something that's sort of what Antifa says.
+But since Antifa is not really a fully organized entity, I don't think it means much that one Antifa person says something that is sort of what Antifa says.

-Jesse Waters is reporting that uh Gavin Newsom had ordered just before the shooting, not long before, just hours before, I think, ordered a what he called a code red and ordered his base to quote push back against the what he called the gestapo, meaning ice.
+Jesse Waters was reporting that Gavin Newsom had ordered just before the shooting, not long before, just hours before, I think, ordered what he called a code red and ordered his base to, quote, push back against what he called the Gestapo, meaning ICE.

-So you got newsom calling ice gestapo and saying you should push back.
+So you got Newsome calling ICE Gestapo and saying you should push back.

 Is it by talking really cleverly?

-And for Newsom to imagine that he could use that kind of word, um, and that it wouldn't trigger somebody to pull a trigger.
+And for Newsom to imagine that he could use that kind of word and that it wouldn't trigger somebody to pull a trigger.

 I don't know.